Wynn Resorts board sued for failing to investigate chief executive

 Dozens of high-profile men have been fired or have resigned from their jobs in politics, media, entertainment and business after facing accusations of sexual misconduct.

-Twenty-First Century Fox Inc reached a $90 million settlement of shareholder claims over harassment allegations at its Fox News Channel, which cost the jobs of longtime news chief Roger Ailes and anchor Bill O‘Reilly.
-(Reporting by Tom Hals in Wilmington, Delaware; Editing by Noeleen Walder)
+Twenty-First Century Fox Inc (FOXA.O) reached a $90 million settlement of shareholder claims over harassment allegations at its Fox News Channel, which cost the jobs of longtime news chief Roger Ailes and anchor Bill O‘Reilly.